bigbridge-nl/product-import/README.md

 If these indexes are set to "Update on Save", you will need to run the indexers manually after the import is done (bin/magento indexer:reindex).
 This is less advisable.

-## Default values

-New products will be given the following default values, if they are not specified:

-* attribute set: "Default"
-* visibility: Catalog, Search
-* status: Disabled
-* tax class: "Taxable Goods"

-Different product types have different default values.
-See the respective sections.

 ## Mutation mode

 The library only supports the insert/update mode.
 It does not remove attributes or replace products.